 Find out more about our age friendly research, or use the listings below to see what’s on in the gallery now and join us at one of our sociable events.

 Enjoy a cup of tea and a chat, and try your hand at a range of traditional skills including woodblock carving, sculpture, printing, watercolour painting and many others.
 Each month, an artist will introduce a different technique.
 Every Friday our Clore Learning Studio is open as an Age Friendly art studio, in partnership with Age Friendly Manchester.

 Fridays, 2pm - 4pm.
 FREE.

 Booking essential as these sessions are very popular, with a limited number of places available.
-To book or for further details on Handmade or any other Age Friendly activities please get in touch with Claire Cowell, Age Friendly Cultural Coordinator.
+You will need to book for each session you wish to attend (Due to its popularity, you will not be able to book ahead for the whole season of Handmade) To book or for further details on Handmade or any other Age Friendlyactivities please get in touch with Claire Cowell, Age Friendly Cultural Coordinator.

 A Handbook for Cultural Engagement with Older Men

 This May here at the Whitworth we have turned our attention to addressing a traditionally under-represented audience within cultural activities, older men.
 On Friday the 8th of May The Whitworth played host and participated in a conference developed by MICRA exploring social isolation and older men which also saw the launch of the new publication, A Handbook for Cultural Engagement with Older Men.